lotanna8900/full-stack-admin-dashboard-lotanna-games-hub-/README.md

 * **Automated Notification Engine:** PostgreSQL triggers and Edge Functions power instant in-app + email alerts.
 * **Moderation System:** Users can report comments; admins can review and take action.
 * **Dynamic SEO:** All content pages auto-generate `<meta>` tags for optimal search visibility.
+* **Dynamic Support Helpdesk:** Users create and interact with their support tickect, direct communication with an admin until their issue is resolved.

 ---